arun13go/GenAIOps-workshop/labs/lesson_01/lab01.md

 #### Prerequisites

-An Azure subscription is required, where you can create an AI Project along with its AI Resource, a Content Safety service ie Guardrails & controls, New Agent Framework and an AI Search service.
+An Azure subscription is required, where you can create an AI Project along with its AI Resource, a Content Safety Service ie Guardrails & Controls, New Agent Framework and an AI Search Service.

 #### Setup